Site icon Bia review

 Dual-Band Performance

-Many D-Link wireless adapters support dual-band operation:
+D-Link has many wireless adapters that are capable of dual-band operation:

 Features and Functionality